flokoe/bash-hackers-wiki/docs/syntax/ccmd/conditional_expression.md

 -   As an extension to POSIX ERE, most GNU software supports backreferences in ERE, including Bash.
 According to POSIX, only BRE is supposed to support them.
-This requires Bash to be linked against glibc, so it won\'t necessarily work on all platforms.
+This requires Bash to be linked against glibc, so it won't necessarily work on all platforms.
 For example, `$(m='(abc(def))(\1)(\2)'; [[ abcdefabcdefdef =~ $m ]]; printf '<%s> ' $? "${BASH_REMATCH[@]}" )` will give `<0> <abcdefabcdefdef> <abcdef> <def> <abcdef> <def>`.
 -   the `=~` (regex) operator was introduced in Bash 3.0, and its